Stock futures trim gains on Brexit concerns

 The company, which also boosted its earnings per share (EPS) outlook by 15 cents, reported net sales of $5.4 billion, up from $5.28 billion in the year-earlier quarter, and EPS of 27 cents, up from 21 cents.
 Still, the stock lost ground.

-In Asian market trading on Thursday, China’s Shanghai Composite gained 0.9 percent.
+In Asian market trading on Thursday, China’s Shanghai Composite finished the day 1.4 percent higher.

-Hong Kong's Hang Seng rose 0.8 percent.
+Hong Kong's Hang Seng closed out the session with a gain of 1.8 percent.

 Japan's Nikkei finished the day down 0.2 percent.

-In Europe, London’s FTSE opened higher by 0.3 percent, Germany’s DAX gained 0.4 percent and France’s CAC added 0.6 percent.
+In Europe, London’s FTSE traded higher by 0.05 percent, Germany’s DAX slipped 0.2 percent and France’s CAC was off 0.5 percent.

 FOX Business' Leia Klingel contributed to this report.